samparkewolfe/Sound_Control/README.txt

 GRANULATOR
 Get rid of settings which make silence.
-Live.gain is not clear it is a slider.
+(DONE) Live.gain is not clear it is a slider.
+(DONE)

 LEAP